Jalapeno-Cheese Bread with a Little Help from a Bread Machine

 Cheese Bread in a boule or round shape--nice for parties.Pin

-Bake the loaf in a loaf pan or shape it into a boule–nice for parties.
+Bake the dough in a loaf pan or shape it into a round boule–nice for parties.

 FAQs About Bread Machine Jalapeno-Cheese Bread